bootlin/snagboot/README.md

 3. [Build or download the firmware binaries necessary for recovering and reflashing the board.](https://github.com/bootlin/snagboot/blob/main/docs/fw_binaries.md)
 4. [Run snagrecover](https://github.com/bootlin/snagboot/blob/main/docs/snagrecover.md) and check that the recovery was a success i.e. that U-Boot is running properly.
 5. [Run snagflash](https://github.com/bootlin/snagboot/blob/main/docs/snagflash.md) to reflash the board

+For recovering and flashing large batches of boards efficiently, you may use the Snagfactory application which is included in Snagboot.
+Usage instructions for Snagfactory are available at [snagfactory.md](docs/snagfactory.md).

 If you encounter issues, please take a look at the [troubleshooting](https://github.com/bootlin/snagboot/blob/main/docs/troubleshooting.md) section.